Accutane. Are the Side Effects Worth It?

 • Your skin and hair may be more delicate during treatment and for a while after Accutane treatment.

-Side effects aside, acne treatment with Accutane will usually take between 4 to 8 months.
+Side effects aside, acne treatment with Accutane will usually take between 4 and 8 months.
 In the first few weeks of treatment your acne may get a little worse before it gets better.

 *Accutane cannot improve scars or pitting that were present before treatment started.